randalburns/vpicdocker/README.md

 cd vpicdocker
 mkdir -p ../vpicrun
 ````
-You will need to edit _hostfile_ and _machinefile_ to reflect the topology of the cluster that you
+Once logged into the StarCluster, you will need to edit _hostfile_ and _machinefile_ to reflect the topology of the cluster that you
 have launched.  _hostfile_ is in OpenMPI format and should have 1 slot per node and is used to launch docker on each node.
 _machinefile_ should be in MPICH format and have one slot per core or virtual processor in AWS.
 Instructions for
 configuring parallelism are atj